ReactiveCocoa/ReactiveCocoa/README.md

 // Hook up a "Log in" button to log in over the network and
 // log a message when it was successful.
 // self.loginCommand does the actual work of logging in.
-// self.loginResult sends a value whenever the async work is done self.loginCommand = [RACAsyncCommand command];
+// self.loginResult sends a value whenever the async work is done. self.loginCommand = [RACAsyncCommand command];
 self.loginResult  = [[[self.loginCommand
     addAsyncBlock:^(id _) {
-        // returns YES when logging in was successfully return [client login];
+        // returns YES when logging in was successful return [client login];
     }]
     asMaybes] // Wrap up errors so they don't close the signal